ESA title

 Service/ system concept

-The CTAPP system is designed to provide users with outputs that are specifically tailored to their inputs and requirements, ensuring that each output is personalised.
+The CTAPP system is designed to provide users with outputs that are specifically tailored to their inputs and requirements, ensuring that each output is personalized.
 The primary output is presented as causal diagrams, known as Climate Impact Chains (CIC), which are custom-created and delivered through an interactive application.
 The nature of additional outputs varies depending on the type of CIC and the data supplied.
 For instance, if a user constructs a CIC focused on the health of individual trees, the output will include a map displaying the trees and their relative vulnerability.
 Users can also aggregate data for their chosen spatial units and receive maps representing those units.

 Moreover, outputs are produced in the form of graphs, particularly for temporal data, and as numerical values, provided that all necessary variables are available (e.g., the number of people affected by negative impacts).